Get all the latest data for Riga

 Does buying property help me get residency and citizenship in Riga in 2026?

-As of early 2026, buying property in Riga can help you get a temporary residence permit through Latvia's investor route, but it does not directly lead to citizenship.
+As of 2026, buying property in Riga can help with a Latvian temporary residence permit only if the purchase meets the official real-estate-owner route, but it does not directly buy Latvian citizenship.

 Can I legally rent out property on my visa in Riga right now?